dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

 ### `ansible-playbook`

+Run a playbook as you would with ansible-playbook

 ```
 commcare-cloud <env> ansible-playbook playbook
 ```

-Run a playbook as you would with ansible-playbook, but with boilerplate settings already set based on your &lt;environment&gt;.
 By default, you will see --check output and then asked whether to apply.

 #### Positional Arguments